VinceVleer/Deliverables/README.md

 ### Deliverables1

 The HTML file is setup to represent the (HTML) layout of the given design "Deliverable-1.png".
-Code is written to be easily readable understand.
-This is further made clear with the usage of the BEM coding convention.
+Code is written to be easily readable, this is further made clear with the usage of the BEM coding convention.
 Layout is complemented with the Flexbox technique to make the page responsive and prevent ugly scaling issues.
-There have been none reoccurring issues during
+There have been no reoccurring issues during development.

 ### Deliverables2

-The HTML file is setup to represent the (HTML) layout of the given design "Deliverable-1.png".
-Code is written to be easily readable understand.
-This is further made clear with the usage of the BEM coding convention.
-Layout is complemented with the Flexbox technique to make the page responsive and prevent ugly scaling issues.
-There have been none reoccurring issues during
+In progress